emantpl/scratch-sensor-2.0/README.md

 If you have updated from Scratch Sensor 1.0, note that Scratch Sensor 2.0 does not work with Scratch 1.4.

 Scratch Sensor 2.0 does not work with Scratch 3.
-It works only with ScratchX.
 ScratchX and Scratch 3 extensions are incompatible.

 <style>
 .video-holder {